The perfect UX, speed and security are three pillars of a healthy WordPress website. In this post, we’ll be talking about one of them – security.

 It’s important to understand that the plugin provides you with just suggestions on how to enhance your WordPress website security by pointing out to potential threats.
 Running checks with a free Security Ninja plugin, nothing is fixed automatically.
 Since it’s a reporting tool, you can assess each check and define whether it requires instant actions.
 It’s Yoast for security, if you will.

 Technically, it saves you a lot of time learning all security measures you may put in place.
 Trust me, it’s impossible to learn all that stuff in a day.

-Put simply, the goal of the plugin is to provide a deep website security analysis in seconds, not a week.
+Put simply, the goal of the plugin is to provide a deep website security analysis in seconds, not weeks.
 Moreover, shaping the results to your specific website.

 Therefore, I think it sounds like a good solution to homeowners who build their websites without extra help and need to understand basic security measures.

 Also, this plugin will show the most accurate results for public, production websites.
 So if you are still under the maintenance mode, it’s not recommended to use it since you may lose sight of the bigger picture.

 Security Ninja plugin will work with any theme, including any WordPress rental property templates by MotoPress you may use.

 Check out our guide on how to increase a vacation rental WordPress website traffic!

 How to run Security Ninja plugin to scan WordPress for vulnerabilities

 Once you’ve installed and activated the plugin, you are prompted with a quick guide on where to start: you can begin analyzing your website security right away by heading over to Tools > Security Ninja.
 That’s an awesome user experience that significantly speeds up your workflow since you don’t need to search the starting point through the entire WordPress dashboard.
 I’ve seen this forward-looking approach in several WordPress plugins from the Web Factory Ltd team.